outsidedav/swift/cloudnative/healthcheck.md

 The [Health](https://github.com/IBM-Swift/Health) library makes it easy add a health check to your Swift application.
 Health checks are extensible.
 For more information about [caching](https://github.com/IBM-Swift/Health#caching) to prevent DoS attacks or adding [custom checks](https://github.com/IBM-Swift/Health#implementing-a-health-check), see the [Health](https://github.com/IBM-Swift/Health) library.

-To add the Health library to an existing Swift app:
+To add the Health library to an existing Swift app, see the following steps:

 1. Specify it in the *dependencies:* section of your `Package.swift` file, and add it to all appropriate targets: